 Bhutan's government is strongly dependent on international support, and seeks to align it with targets set under the country's five-year plans.
-India remains the major supplier of financial and other support to Bhutan.
-It has provided financial assistance for the five-year plan, a non-plan component mainly for hydropower construction, and a loan.
-India has made up 75% of total assistance from abroad.
+India remains the major supplier of financial and other support to Bhutan with 63% of its aid program in 2016 going to Bhutan.
+India has provided the financial assistance for Bhutan's hydropower construction.
+Indian aid has generally made up about 75% of total assistance from abroad.
 Other aid suppliers include the major international financial institutions, the World Bank and the Asian Development Bank, as well as some UN agencies including UNDP and UNICEF.
-In addition to India, bilateral donors including Japan, Norway, Denmark, Austria, Australia and Switzerland all maintain small programs in Bhutan.
+In addition to India, bilateral donors - including Japan, Norway, Denmark, Austria, Australia and Switzerland - have undertaken small programs in Bhutan.
 Most of these programs provide aid in the form of grants.
-The government of Bhutan is also pursuing the achievement of the Millennium Development Goals (MDGs) under the umbrella of its five-year plans.
-Aid is effectively channeled into activities that are specified in the five-year plans and contribute to the achievement of the MDGs.
+The government of Bhutan had pursued the achievement of the Millennium Development Goals (MDGs) under the umbrella of its five-year plans and is doing the same regarding the Sustainable Development Goals (SDGs).
+Aid is effectively channeled into activities that are specified in the five-year plans and contribute to the achievement of the SDGs.
+There will be greater challenges in accessing aid with the most favorable terms and conditions as Bhutan graduates into a lower-middle income country in 2018.

 The government of Bhutan has demonstrated a capacity to undertake effective and realistic planning and to achieve targets set.
 It is considered a very reliable partner by the donor community.
 As evidence of this perception, the Asian Development Bank rated Bhutan the best performing country in 2012 in terms of the efficient implementation of projects and the effective utilization of funds.
 In 2014, the World Bank described Bhutan as a "development success," producing good results from World Bank-funded programs.
+The country has also generated great international interest and has a good reputation from its novel alternative development philosophy of Gross National Happiness (GNH).
 Bhutan's only lingering credibility problem relates to the 100,000 refugees who fled the country in the 1990s and who are still being resettled to third countries or remain in the camps.
 Some refugee groups and their supporters in foreign countries maintain criticism of Bhutan's political system, the government's treatment of Lhotshampas and of human rights more generally in the country.

 In 1985, Bhutan was a founding member of the South Asian Association for Regional Cooperation (SAARC) and has played an active role in its affairs ever since.
 Together with the other SAARC members it signed the South Asian Preferential Trade Arrangement (SAPTA) in 1993.
 It has hosted a variety of SAARC conferences and events and in 2011 held the organization's chair.
 The SAARC Development Fund and the SAARC Forestry Centre are based in Thimphu.
 Bhutan signed the South Asian Free Trade Agreement (SAFTA) in 2004.
 This seeks zero customs duties between members by 2016 although an extra three years was originally allowed for Bhutan.
 The government of Bhutan has signed agreements on narcotics, terrorism and human trafficking with its regional partners.
 It has also joined the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC), which includes India, Nepal, Bangladesh, Sri Lanka, Myanmar and Thailand.
 However, Bhutan's major cooperative efforts are with India.
-Approximately 75% of Bhutan's imports and exports are with India.
+Approximately 80% of Bhutan's imports and exports are with India.
 It is financially dependent on India and there are Indian military personnel based in Bhutan.
-Bhutan has no formal diplomatic relations or cooperation arrangements with China, its northern neighbor.
+Bhutan has no formal diplomatic relations or cooperation arrangements with China, its northern neighbor although China has increased its soft power approach in recent years through the arts, sports and education.